FAQs for the Wake Forest DSP

-- Taking both FYS and WRI 210 in your first year.
+- Taking both FYS and WRI 210 or WRI 212 in your first year.
 Sections of each course are offered in both spring and fall, and you may take the courses in any order.
-Note that WRI 210 is an advanced writing course that is designed to offer students more practice in and exposure to advanced writing and rhetoric, especially as it extends beyond the first year and into a variety of university disciplines (see course descriptions).
-WRI 210 will fulfill elective college credit toward graduation and can offer a strong, writing-focused prelude to the FYS or other courses in which you are asked to write.
+Note that WRI 210 is an advanced writing course that is designed to offer students practice in and exposure to advanced writing and rhetoric, especially as it extends beyond the first year and into a variety of university disciplines, while WRI 212 focuses on literary nonfiction and the art of essay writing (see course descriptions).
+WRI 210 or WRI 212 fulfill elective college credit toward graduation, are each a gateway course for the Writing Minor, and can offer a strong, writing-focused prelude to the FYS or other courses in which students are asked to write.

 - Taking FYS and seeking extra help such as Writing Center guidance as you work on your papers in the FYS and any other writing-intensive courses you take.

-- Taking ENG 111, with the understanding that this means waiving your AP / IB credits.
-Please discuss this possibility with Professor Lancaster or Professor Boyle before making this decision.
+- Taking WRI 111, with the understanding that this means waiving your AP / IB credits.
+Please discuss this possibility with Professor Aull, Professor Lancaster, or Dean Boyle before making this decision.